amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `"simple"` (file extension `"bgd"`) format
 requires explicit specification of all the species and reactions.
-There is no basis
+There is currently no basis
 switching or automatic species and reaction selection.
 The `"simple`" format supports specifying up to four species groups:
 `"Aqueous Equilibrium Complexes"` `"Minerals"` `"Ion Exchange Sites"` `"Sorption Sites"`.
 Note that a typical chemistry database file defines a superset of the reaction physics